-Pho is a Vietnamese noodle soup usually based around beef, pork or chicken.
+Pho is a Vietnamese noodle soup usually based on beef, pork, or chicken.
 The version that we will make today is beef-based.
 Our Pho starts with a flavourful beef broth seasoned with onion, garlic, ginger, cinnamon, clove, chilli, and more.
 The soup is garnished with lots of fresh herbs and vegetables, then finished with a squeeze of lime and a bit of sambal and hoisin for sweet, spice, and acid.
 For my money, there is no better soup in the world than a well-executed bowl of Pho.
 Today, I will show you how to make delicious Beef Pho at home.
 Let's get to it.

 Authenticity